phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 1146553
+#Number of Trump Tweets: 320312
-#Number of Trump Tweets: 319794
+#Number of Clinton Tweets: 314480
-#Number of Clinton Tweets: 314170
+#Number of Sanders Tweets: 212036
-#Number of Cruz Tweets: 230073
+#Number of Rubio Tweets: 54212
-#Number of Sanders Tweets: 211850
+#Number of Carson Tweets: 16581
-#Number of Rubio Tweets: 54119
+#Total Number of Tweets:
-#Number of Carson Tweets: 16550
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---